Tigran-Khachikyan/Task/README.md

                    // do some operations with response on Main thread }
                 }
-This function is **part of Kotlin Coroutines** and must be called only from suspend functions or coroutines:
+This function is **part of Kotlin Coroutines** and must be called only from another suspend functions or inside a coroutine scope:

         GlobalScope.launch(Dispatchers.IO) {
                         val result: Result<PaymentResponseData> = NexoProvider.Payment.suspendRequest(